Montserrat

-On 18 July 1995, the previously dormant Soufrière Hills volcano, in the southern part of the island, became active.
-Eruptions destroyed Montserrat's Georgian era capital city of Plymouth.
-Between 1995 and 2000, two-thirds of the island's population was forced to flee, primarily to the United Kingdom, leaving fewer than 1,200 people on the island in 1997 (rising to nearly 5,000 by 2016).
-The volcanic activity continues, mostly affecting the vicinity of Plymouth, including its docking facilities, and the eastern side of the island around the former W. H. Bramble Airport, the remnants of which were buried by flows from volcanic activity on 11 February 2010.
+On 18 July 1995, the previously dormant Soufrière Hills volcano in the southern end of the island became active, and its eruptions destroyed Plymouth, Montserrat's Georgian era capital city situated on the west coast.
+Between 1995 and 2000, two-thirds of the island's population was forced to flee, mostly to the United Kingdom, leaving fewer than 1,200 people on the island in 1997.
+(The population had increased to nearly 5,000 by 2016).
+The volcanic activity continues, mostly affecting the vicinity of Plymouth, including its docks, and the eastern side of the island around the former W. H. Bramble Airport, the remnants of which were buried by flows from further volcanic activity on 11 February 2010.

-An exclusion zone, encompassing the southern part of the island to as far north as parts of the Belham Valley, was imposed because of the size of the existing volcanic dome and the resulting potential for pyroclastic activity.
-Visitors are generally not permitted entry into the exclusion zone, but a view of the destruction of Plymouth can be seen from the top of Garibaldi Hill in Isles Bay.
-Relatively quiet since early 2010, the volcano continues to be closely monitored by the Montserrat Volcano Observatory.
+An exclusion zone was imposed, encompassing the southern part of the island as far north as parts of the Belham Valley, because of the size of the existing volcanic dome and the resulting possibility of pyroclastic activity.
+Visitors are generally not permitted to enter the exclusion zone, but a view of destroyed Plymouth can be seen from the top of Garibaldi Hill in Isles Bay.
+The volcano has been relatively quiet since early 2010 and continues to be closely monitored by the Montserrat Volcano Observatory.

-In 2015, it was announced that planning would begin on a new town and port at Little Bay on the northwest coast of the island.
-While additional plans proceeded, the centre of government and businesses was moved to Brades.
-After a number of delays, including Hurricanes Irma and Maria in 2017 and the COVID-19 pandemic beginning in early 2020, in June 2022, ground was broken on the Little Bay Port Development Project, a £28 million project funded by the UK and the Caribbean Development Bank.
+In 2015, it was announced that planning would begin on a new town and port at Little Bay on the northwest coast of the island, and the centre of government and businesses was moved temporarily to Brades.
+After a number of delays, including Hurricanes Irma and Maria in 2017 and the COVID-19 pandemic beginning in early 2020, the Little Bay Port Development Project, a £28 million project funded by the UK and the Caribbean Development Bank, began in June 2022.

 Etymology

-In 1493, Christopher Columbus named the island Santa María de Montserrate, after the Virgin of Montserrat in the Monastery of Montserrat, on Montserrat mountain, near Barcelona in Catalonia, Spain.
-"Montserrat" means "serrated mountain" in Catalan.
+In 1493, Christopher Columbus named the island Santa María de Montserrate, after the Virgin of Montserrat of the Monastery of Montserrat near Barcelona in Catalonia, Spain.
+Montserrat means "serrated mountain" in Catalan.

 History

 Pre-colonial era

-Archaeological field work in 2012 in Montserrat's Centre Hills indicated there was an Archaic (pre-Arawak) occupation between 2000–500 BCE.
-Later coastal sites show the presence of the Saladoid culture (until 550 CE).
+Archaeological field work in 2012 in Montserrat's Centre Hills indicated that there had been an Archaic (pre-Arawak) occupation between 2000 and 500 BC.
+Later coastal sites showed the presence of the Saladoid culture (until 550 AD).
 The native Caribs are believed to have called the island Alliouagana, meaning 'Land of the Prickly Bush'.

 In 2016, nine petroglyphs were discovered by local residents hiking in a wooded area near Soldier Ghaut.
 Another was discovered in 2018 in the same area of the island.
-The carvings are believed to be 1000-1500 years old.
+The carvings are believed to be 1,000–1,500 years old.